-On 16 June 2020, we launched the Renewables 2020 Global Status Report (GSR2020), which showcases renewable energy trends worldwide.
-We talked to our Executive Director, Rana Adib, about the key points of the report.
-This is what she said.
+On 16 June 2020, REN21 launched the Renewables 2020 Global Status Report (GSR2020), which showcases renewable energy trends worldwide.
+We talked to Executive Director Rana Adib about the key points of the report.

 What are the highlights in GSR2020?

 “There are two highlights.
 One which is very positive is that renewables in the power sector are rising again.
 That is very much driven by the right regulative frameworks, market conditions, and also clearly the cost-effectiveness of renewable power.
 And the fact that it’s not only governments investing, it’s also the private sector.
 That is extremely positive.

 The challenging part, and unfortunately it’s the same story we are telling for many years, is that renewable power success is not a renewable energy success.
 We have two major sectors which are lagging behind: One is the heating and cooling sector.
 Here we only have 10% of renewable energy share in the total final energy demand, so really not a lot.
 And the transport sector, where we only have 3% of renewable energy share in total final energy demand.
 That is something critical, and it’s even more critical when you know that these sectors consume more than 80% of all energy worldwide.